Straggler-Resilient Decentralized Learning via Adaptive Asynchronous Updates: Convergence Analysis

 The key to achieve the bound in~(\ref{ineq:grad_bound}) boils down to bound the gap between individual parameter $\bw_j(k)$ and the average $\bar{\bw}(k):={\sum_{j}\bw_j(k)}/{N}$, which is significantly affected by asynchronous updates in \eqref{eq:local_update}.
 In addition, existing state-of-the-art asynchronous method AD-PSGD \cite{lian2018asynchronous} assumes a predefined distribution of update frequency for all workers and the global dataset should be uniformly distributed to each worker, while neither is required by our \DyBW.
 These make their approaches not directly applied to ours and hence necessitate different proof techniques.
 In particular, to bound $\mathbb{E}\| \bw_j(k)-\bar{\bw}(k)\|^2$, AD-PSGD assumes the spectral gap and bounded staleness of each worker's local update, while we only need to leverage the minimum non-negative element of each consensus matrices (Assumption \ref{assumption-connectivity}).
 Further differentiating our proof is that we upper bound staleness periods in \DyBW by $N-1$, while existing works often assume a fixed bounded stateless period, which may not hold true in practice.

 With Theorem~\ref{thm:gradient}, we immediately have the following convergence rate for \DyBW with a proper choice of learning rate:

-\begin{corollary} Let $\eta=\sqrt{{N}/{K}}$.
-The convergence rate of \DyBW is $\mathcal{O}\left(\frac{1}{\sqrt{NK}}\right)$ when $K\geq \frac{2N}{\frac{(1-q)^2}{30C^2L^2N}+\frac{9N^4}{16}-\frac{\sqrt{3}N^{3/2}(1-q)}{CL\sqrt{40}}}$. \end{corollary} \begin{remark} Our consensus-based decentralized optimization method with adaptive asynchronous updates still achieves a linear speedup $\mathcal{O}\left(\frac{1}{\sqrt{NK}}\right)$ with proper learning rates as shown in Corollary~\ref{cor:linear-speedup}.
+\begin{corollary} {Let $\eta=\sqrt{{N}/{K}}$.
+The convergence rate of \DyBW is $\mathcal{O}\left(\frac{1}{\sqrt{NK}}\right)$ when $K\geq 30C^2L^2N^2$.} \end{corollary} \begin{remark} Our consensus-based decentralized optimization method with adaptive asynchronous updates still achieves a linear speedup $\mathcal{O}\left(\frac{1}{\sqrt{NK}}\right)$ with proper learning rates as shown in Corollary~\ref{cor:linear-speedup}.
 Although many works have achieved this convergence rate asymptotically, e.g., \cite{lian2017can} is the first to provide a theoretical analysis of decentralized SGD with a convergence rate of $\mathcal{O}(\frac{1}{\sqrt{NK}}+{\frac{1}{K}})$, these results are only for consensus-based method with synchronous updates.
-To the best of our knowledge, we are the first to reveal this result for fully decentralized learning with adaptive asynchronous updates, which is non-trivial due to the large-scale distributed and heterogeneous nature of training data across workers. \end{remark}
+To our best knowledge, we are the first to reveal this result for fully decentralized learning with adaptive asynchronous updates, which is non-trivial due to the large-scale distributed and heterogeneous nature of training data across workers.
+An interesting observation is that the value of $C>1$ is monotonically increasing as $B$ increases.
+Therefore, the required iteration number $K$ will become larger if the bounded-connectivity time $B$ increases.
+Hence, reducing the value of $ B$ can lower the required number of iterations $K$.
+This key observation motivates our design of \DyBW in Section \ref{sec:selection}, which aims to jointly dynamically select the active workers per round and minimize the connectivity time $B$.
+This resolves the staleness issue in conventional asynchronous algorithms \cite{luo2020prague, assran2020asynchronous, wang2022asynchronous}. \end{remark}